Panlizhi/MOCO/README.md

 <p align="center"><a href=" ">[Paper:Military Image Captioning for Low-altitude UAV or UGV Perspectives]</a></p>
 <!--<p align="center"><a href="http://panlizhi.github.io/files/MAE-MilitIC.pdf">[Paper:MAE-MilitIC]</a></p>-->

-**Updated on July 1, 2024, the new version is waiting to be released.
+**Updated on July 1, 2024, the new version (Version 4.0) is waiting to be released.
 <!-- <p align="center">Author : Not disclosed based on double-blind reviewing policy</p>-->